Photo source: 1974 Grinnell yearbook.

-As a class fund director (CFD), you play a significant role for your class as peer-to-peer development officers who help the College achieve its strategic goals by generating financial support.
+A class fund director (CFD) plays a significant role for their class as peer-to-peer development officer helping the College achieve its strategic goals by generating financial support.

-The ultimage goal of a CFD is to create a relationship with classmates that enhances and deepens the class's philanthropic relationship with Grinnell College.
-This is accomplished thorugh a variety of touch points and key messages.
-Successful interactions are measured by the number of donors, rate of giving (donors) per class, and amoung of revenue generated for the College.
+The ultimate goal of a CFD is to create a relationship with classmates that enhances and deepens the class’s philanthropic relationship with Grinnell College.
+The work of the CFD, in concert with Development staff at the College, is to increase participation as measured by percentage of classmates giving and dollars contributed.